jenkins-x/jx-git-operator/README.md

 It can be used to install/upgrade any environment (development, staging, production) via a GitOps approach using any set of tools you like ([helm](https://helm.sh/), [helmfile](https://github.com/roboll/helmfile), [jx](https://github.com/jenkins-x/jx-cli/releases),  [kapp](https://get-kapp.io/), [kpt](https://googlecontainertools.github.io/kpt/), [kubectl](https://kubernetes.io/docs/reference/kubectl/kubectl/), [kustomize](https://kustomize.io/) etc).

-You are in full control over exactly what the `Job` does in each cluster.
+You are in full control over exactly what the `Job` does in each cluster - its GitOps all the way down ;).

 ### How it works